Day 14 : Capital Asset Pricing Model

 • \(E(R_m)\) is the expected return of the market

-• \(\beta_i\) (the beta) is the sensitivity of the expected excess asset returns to the expected excess beta of the investment
+• \(\beta_i\) (the beta) is the sensitivity of the expected excess asset returns to the expected excess market returns, also known as the systematic risk of the asset.

 Moreover,